Research

 Emotion-Inducing AI Generative Music: A Way to Feel However You Want

 Hi!
 I’m Chris, a 1st-year electrical and computer engineering student at the University of Texas at Austin interested in the applications of AI for neuroengineering and music.
-I’ll be discussing one potential application of AI towards music and emotions I explored this past summer.
+Through a study abroad program my university, I was able to do an internship this past summer at Cross Labs, getting an introduction to the fields of AI and neuroengineering.

 Chris Deng